oshai/kotlin-logging/README.md

 - https://bednarek.wroclaw.pl/log4j-in-kotlin/
 - https://jaxenter.com/kotlin-logging-168814.html

-## Contributors
+## Contributing

 Any contribution is appreciated.
 See the contributors list in: https://github.com/MicroUtils/kotlin-logging/graphs/contributors

-## Contributing

 Pull requests are welcome!
+See instructions in https://github.com/MicroUtils/kotlin-logging/blob/master/CONTRIBUTING.md.

 [Show your ❤ with a ★](https://github.com/MicroUtils/kotlin-logging/stargazers)